Phonics

 "Phonics is making connections between the sounds of our spoken words and the letters that are used to write them down."

-At Sharneyford, early reading is taught using Little Wandle Revised Letters and Sounds scheme.
+At Sharneyford, early reading is taught using Red Rose Phonics.
 During their phonics sessions, the children are systematically taught the sounds of each letter or combination of letters that help build words.
 As your children begin to learn letter sounds and begin to blend words, your child will have access to reading books.
 These books are numbered.
 These correlate directly to the sounds that your child knows.
 Children will move onto higher numbers as they are introduced to more letter sounds.
 The children are unable to move onto other books if they have not yet been introduced to the sounds that will be inside these books.

 Terminology